Erikoisjoukot: Season 3 (Spring 2025)

-The third season was filmed at the factory on Lohja in October of 2024, and is airing in Spring 2025.
+The third season was filmed at the factory on Lohja in October 2024, and is airing in Spring 2025.
 Seventeen celebrity recruits took part in this season.
 As a gamechanging feature for the season, one of the recruits, Jessica Reiman is the "spy" or "mole" set by the Directing Staff, whose mission is to constantly keep up with the recruits, and leak information about them to the staff.

 During the airing of the season, the show became the most watched finnish Original series on Ruutu service with over 400,000 monthly launches, whilst the live TV channel viewing numbers decreased notably.